nusex/nusex/docs/source/cli/build.rst

     The repository URL to build a template from.
 This link can be for any repository provider, but Git must be installed before you can do this.

 ``-l LANGUAGE`` | ``--language LANGUAGE``
-    the language to assume the project is using.
+    The language to assume the project is using.
 This changes which files are modified in the template, and how those files are modified.
 The default is "python".

+``-a TEMPLATE`` | ``--as-addon-for TEMPLATE``
+    The template this template should be an add-on for.
+Add-ons work slightly differently to templates, in that they must be deployed within their assigned template, but can also be deployed where standard templates cannot, i.e. when there is a .nusexmeta file in the directory.

 ``-i DEPS`` | ``--with-installs DEPS``
     A comma-separated list of dependencies to install when deploying.
 This can include version restrictions, but will probably require quotes when doing so.